yggilabs/games/Combating Combat.md

 <h3 id="frame">Frame</h3>
 <p>As the DM using these rules, your main job in setting up an encounter is to frame the scene.
 Some details are required just to understand the scenario.
 However, think about the points of strength and weakness present in your encounter.
 Be sure to describe at least one detail which may be used used advantageously for the players or may cause them some amount of disadvantage if not handled properly.</p>
 <blockquote>
 <p><strong>Show!
-Don’t Tell</strong></p>
+Don't Tell</strong></p>
-<p>Instead of saying, “You are eating dinner with Duke Ellington III.
+<p>Instead of saying, "You are eating dinner with Duke Ellington III.
 You<br>
 have disadvantage on diplomacy checks with The Duke because you got<br>
 into a bar fight with his cousin last night.
-What do you do?”
+What do you do?"
 Try<br>
-something like, “As you sit down to dinner with Duke Ellington III, a<br>
+something like, "As you sit down to dinner with Duke Ellington III, a<br>
 servant enters and begins to whisper in his ear.
 His eyes shift to<br>
 Clara and grow cold for a moment despite his jovial mien.
-‘I’m so glad<br>
+'I'm so glad<br>
-you could join me for dinner.’
+you could join me for dinner.'
 He offers courteously.
-What do you do?”</p>
+What do you do?"</p>
 <p>If a detail is not important enough to show then its not important<br>
 enough to impose advantage or disadvantage.</p>
 </blockquote>
 <h3 id="act">Act</h3>
-<p>Player’s will each take turns attempting to overcome the encounter.
+<p>Player's will each take turns attempting to overcome the encounter.
 Give players with higher relevant ability scores the option of going first.
 Monsters and NPCs do not get any turns.
-On each player’s turn they will do the following:</p>
+On each player's turn they will do the following:</p>
 <ol>
 <li>Answer these questions.
 <ul>